Belgium in the Eurovision Song Contest 2008: Eurosong '08

-Eurosong '08 was the national final that selected Belgium's entry in the Eurovision Song Contest 2008.
+Eurosong '08 was the national final that selected the Belgian entry in the Eurovision Song Contest 2008.
 The competition consisted of seven shows that commenced on 27 January 2008 and concluded with a final on 9 March 2008 where the winning song and artist were selected.
-All shows took place at the VRT studios in Brussels, hosted by Bart Peeters and were broadcast on Eén.
+All shows took place in Studio 5 at the VRT studios in Brussels, hosted by Bart Peeters and were broadcast on Eén.
 The final was also broadcast online at the official Eurovision Song Contest website eurovision.tv.

 Format

 Twenty entries were selected to compete in Eurosong.
 Four heats took place on 27 January 2008, 3 February 2008, 10 February 2008 and 17 February 2008 with each show featuring five entries.
 The top two as determined by public televoting qualified to the semi-finals, while a panel of experts also selected two wildcards out of the third and fourth placed acts in the heats to advance.
 Two semi-finals took place on 24 February and 2 March 2008 with each show featuring five entries.
 The top two as determined by public televoting qualified to the final, while the expert panel also selected a wildcard out of the third and fourth placed acts in the semi-finals to advance.
 The final took place on 9 March 2008 where the winner was chosen by public televoting.

 During each of the seven shows, the expert panel provided commentary and feedback to the artists as well as selected entries to advance in the competition.
 The experts were: